yochetan/90DaysOfDevOps/2026/day-48/day-48-actions-project.md

 - Integrate Prometheus and Grafana.
 - Add uptime monitoring and alerting.

-# In the above I don't know have of the things right now but i'll learn and improve this small project
+# In the above, I don't know half of the things right now.
+But i'll learn and improve this small project